Adrien-LUDWIG/100-days-of-code/log.md

   & Random module)
 - Solved a few Wren exercises on Exercism
 - Opened a [PR](https://github.com/exercism/wren/pull/164) on the Exercism Wren track to fix an exercise given code

+## Day 67: December 17, 2023

+- Solved LeetCode Daily challenge
+- Solved Advent of Code day 17
+- Solved Wren exercises on Exercism, finished the featured ones for #12in23 December Diversions